dmikey/swim-client-js/README.md

 Invokes `callback` for every value in the downlinked map state.
 If provided, `thisArg` will be passed to each invocation of `callback` for use as its `this` value.

-`callback` is invoked with two arguments:
+`callback` is invoked with three arguments:
 - the map value
+- the map key
 - the `mapDownlink` being traversed

-#### mapDownlink.primaryKey

-Returns the primary key function used to derive keys from messages.

 #### mapDownlink.sortBy